 This conservation area is the largest in mainland Ecuador, consisting of close to 980,000 hectares (2,450,000 acres) ... and is arguably the most biologically diverse spot on Earth.
 It contains at least 173 mammal species, 567 bird species, 83 reptile species, 97 amphibian species and 249 fish species, with more being discovered on a regular basis.

-The protected area is characterized by its high biodiversity and interaction and cooperation between the species inhabiting the area.
+The Cuyabeno Wildlife Reserve is a protected area is characterized by its high biodiversity and interaction and cooperation between the species inhabiting the area.
 493 bird species, 100 mammal species, 247 fish species, 52 reptile species and over 12,000 plant species have been recorded in the Cuyabeno Wildlife Reserve and more are being identified on a regular basis.
 The tropical rainforest vegetation contains a rich variety of plants, such as palms, bromeliads, Ceibos, heliconia, Macrolobium, wild roses and 60 different orchid species.

 Its geomorphology has been defined by the rivers which carry sediment and materials from the Andes Mountains.
 The most important of these is the Aguarico River, which is considered a white water river due to the sediment it drags raising water levels and therefore ensuring that the river is navigable all year round.
 It is considered to be one of the most biodiverse sites in the world together with the neighboring Yasuni National Park.